-see autumn/winter 15 through our favourite works of art
+see fall/winter 15 through our favorite works of art

 Portrait of the Journalist Sylvia von Harden, Otto Dix

 In 1926, German artist Otto Dix spotted journalist and poet Sylvia von Harden in the street and rushed over to her.
 "I must paint you!
 I simply must!" he shouted.
 "You are representative of an entire epoch... an epoch concerned not with the outward beauty of a woman but rather with her psychological condition."
 Quick, somebody sit Binx at a corner table in Chanel's café with a cocktail, cigarette and monocle!
 With her cropped hair, boyish figure and red plaid dress, Binx is today's Sylvia von Harden and King Karl clearly knows it.